Amarnath510/parcel-bundler-tutorial/README.md

 ### [Parcel](https://parceljs.org/)
 - Zero configuration web-application bundler.
 Just give input as start file (like `parcel index.html`) and it will bundle all the dependencies and put it under a `dist` directory where you will have all the dependents that are included in your `index.html` and so-forth(which might in-turn have other included files etc)
-- Install [parcel-bundler dependency](https://www.npmjs.com/package/parcel-bundler) as a dependency, `npm i parcel-bundler`
+- Install [parcel-bundler dependency](https://www.npmjs.com/package/parcel-bundler) as a **dev-dependency**, `npm i -D parcel-bundler` because we only need this during development and to generate build
 - Use this for small projects as this doesn't require any configurations like `Webpack`
 - It has in-built babel so it converts `latest JS` into `browser compatible one like ES5`
-- It also convert your `SCSS` files to `CSS` .. with zero configurations
+- It also converts your `SCSS` files to `CSS` with zero configurations
-- It also have a in-built live server where refresh automatically happens when something is changed
+- Also has a in-built live server where refresh automatically happens when something is changed.
+Really helpful during development
 - Include it as part of the scripts, use `npm run dev` to run app using `parcel`
 - Don't use bundlers as a server in prod.
 In Prod, use them only for build purpose and during development as a live server.
 For Prod use simple server like `express` (usage explained below).